volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 3. I dont know what you're still doing here, go do it now.

 ***
-## III- I have a blank disk or with macOS installed on it and I want to install windows/lx next to macOS
+## I have a blank disk or with macOS installed on it and I want to install windows/lx next to macOS

 For this situation: